-- Repeat Cut: Does this with an entire scene: first, we see a monologue with the camera looking at the speaker, and then we see the exact same monologue again, this time with the camera focusing on who the speaker is talking to.
+- Repeat Cut: Does this with an entire scene: first, we see a monologue with the camera looking at who the speaker is talking to, and then we see the exact same monologue again, this time with the camera focusing on the speaker.
 Bonus points: this isn't a simple shot-reverse shot, this is an entire sequence, with each shot being a perfect mirror of the opposite angle for each corresponding shot.

 - Scare Chord: Used a few times for disturbing imagery, like when half of Alma's face is put together with half of Elisabet's face to form one face.

 - Shout-Out: In the strange interlude after Alma hurts Elisabet with a piece of glass, a scream from Tystnaden can be heard.

 - Suddenly Speaking: Elisabet, who spends most of the film in silence, speaks in three instances, though it may not have happened.
 It's interesting to note that the camera avoids showing Elisabet's mouth moving in the first two instances.Alma: Elisabet?
 Did you speak to me last night?